The most helpful conversation I've had

-Employment lawyer Anna Fletcher called the Society's helpline when, after seven years of experiencing symptoms, she was diagnosed with punctate inner choroidopathy.
-Anna was told she would go blind and struggled to find any support.
-The helpline referred Anna to our free counselling service.
+Employment lawyer Anna Fletcher called the Society’s Helpline when, after seven years of experiencing symptoms, she was diagnosed with punctate inner choroidopathy (PIC).